OUNAVCON/RT-Thread-LVGL/README.md

 </ol>

 # Videos
 There are a few vidoes showing different aspects of this project.
 They are located below where they fit appropriately.
 They are also linked here for reference.

+There is a video of the complete project on YouTube.
+You can see the final product taking CAN messages and updating LVGL gauges with that data.

+<p>INSERT VIDEO HERE</p>

 # BOM
 ## Hardware
 <ul>
 <li>MIMXRT1060-EVKB</li>
 <li>Rocktech LCD</li>
+<li>USB<->CAN Adapter</li>
+<li>0.1" Pitch Header, two pieces of wire, and a DB-9 Connector for CAN</li>
 </ul>

 This is a view of the LVGL project running under RT-Thread.